grucloud/grucloud/docusaurus/docs/azure/resources/ContainerService/AgentPool.md

         },
         osSKU: {
           type: 'string',
-          enum: [ 'Ubuntu', 'CBLMariner', 'Windows2019', 'Windows2022' ],
+          enum: [ 'Ubuntu', 'CBLMariner' ],
           'x-ms-enum': { name: 'OSSKU', modelAsString: true },
-          description: 'Specifies the OS SKU used by the agent pool.
-If not specified, the default is Ubuntu if OSType=Linux or Windows2019 if OSType=Windows.
-And the default Windows OSSKU will be changed to Windows2022 after Windows2019 is deprecated.'
+          description: 'Specifies an OS SKU.
+This value must not be specified if OSType is Windows.'
         },
         maxCount: {
           type: 'integer',